Back to Blog

 • Assets being transferredThe Amazon seller account, including all associated brand approvals, category approvals, FBA capacity, and account history

-• Purchase price and payment termsThe agreed price and Escrow.com payment structure
+• Purchase price and payment termsThe agreed price and the payment method already used

 • Representations and warrantiesThe seller warrants that the account is in good standing, that all information disclosed is accurate, and that there are no undisclosed issues

-• Seller obligationsThe seller agrees to cooperate fully with the transfer process, provide all necessary credentials, and not interfere with or attempt to reclaim the account
+• Seller obligationsCooperate fully with the transfer process, provide all necessary credentials, and never attempt to reclaim the account

 • Non-compete and non-reclaim clauseThe seller cannot create a competing account or attempt to recover the transferred account